-The Ford Foundation began supporting work related to China and its relationship with the United States and the world in the 1960s.
+The Ford Foundation began supporting work related to China and its engagement with the United States and the world in the 1960s.
 Throughout the 1960s and 1970s, we funded centers for Chinese studies in the US, Europe and Japan and supported American civic and academic organizations to deepen understanding about China.
 These investments created a network of individuals and institutions that helped the foundation better understand developments in China, allowing us to engage directly with the country in 1979, as diplomatic relations between China and the US were established.
 Our office in Beijing opened in 1988.

 Grant makers in China